Homosexual behavior in animals: Penguins

 Penguins have been observed to engage in homosexual behaviour since at least as early as 1911.
 George Murray Levick, who documented this behaviour in Adélie penguins at Cape Adare, described it as "depraved".
 The report was considered too shocking for public release at the time, and was suppressed.
 The only copies that were made available privately to researchers had the English text partly written in Greek letters, to prevent this knowledge becoming more widely known.
 The report was unearthed only a century later, and published in Polar Record in June 2012.

 In early February 2004, The New York Times reported that Roy and Silo, a male pair of chinstrap penguins in the Central Park Zoo in New York City, had successfully hatched and fostered a female chick from a fertile egg they had been given to incubate.
 Other penguins in New York zoos have also been reported to have formed same-sex pairs.

 In Odense Zoo in Denmark, a pair of male king penguins adopted an egg that had been abandoned by a female, proceeding to incubate it and raise the chick.

 Zoos in Japan and Germany have also documented homosexual male penguin couples.
 The couples have been shown to build nests together and use a stone as a substitute for an egg.
 Researchers at Rikkyo University in Tokyo found 20 homosexual pairs at 16 major aquariums and zoos in Japan.

 The Bremerhaven Zoo in Germany attempted to encourage reproduction of endangered Humboldt penguins by importing females from Sweden and separating three male pairs, but this was unsuccessful.
 The zoo's director said that the relationships were "too strong" between the homosexual pairs.
 German gay groups protested at this attempt to break up the male-male pairs but the zoo's director was reported as saying "We don't know whether the three male pairs are really homosexual or whether they have just bonded because of a shortage of females ... nobody here wants to forcibly separate homosexual couples."

-A pair of male Magellanic penguins who had shared a burrow for six years at the San Francisco Zoo and raised a surrogate chick, split when the male of a pair in the next burrow died and the female sought a new mate.
+A pair of male Magellanic penguins at the San Francisco Zoo shared a burrow for six years and raised a surrogate chick; the pair split when the male of a pair in the next burrow died and the female sought a new mate.